 If you are planning to take comprehensive exams this semester, sign up in the Graduate Office as soon as possible (800 Sumter Street, Room 314, 803-777-5166).

-Students are only eligible to take comps if they have completed all five of the graduate core courses.
-A student may petition the Graduate Council to take the first-day exam if he/she is currently enrolled in one of the final core courses.
+Students are only eligible to take comps if they have completed all of the core courses listed above.
+A student may petition the Graduate Council to take the exams if he/she is currently enrolled in one of the final core courses.
 If a student is enrolled in more than one, he/she must wait until the next time comps are administered to take the exam.

-Students must make a valid attempt at answering questions in all five areas of the first-day exam.
+Students must make a valid attempt at answering questions in all areas of the exams.
 Please refer to the information on Grading of Master's Comprehensive Examinations (pdf) for a discussion of the grading procedures.

 You will be working in one of the Mac Labs, so it would be a good idea to familiarize yourself with the machines if you're a PC person.
 You should bring a flash drive in order to keep copies of your answers (or you can e-mail your answers to yourself as an attachment).
-This will help in case you fail a section and have to do remedial work or, for M.M.C. students, it will help you in preparing for the oral exam required for the second-day comps.
+This will help in case you have to do remedial work.
 You will be asked to e-mail your answers to the Graduate Student Services Manager.

 Tips for the wise: